 Our validation framework assesses both the precision (consistency across multiple runs) and accuracy (comparison with expert-created matrices) of the LLM-driven model construction process.
 This dual approach provides comprehensive insights into the framework’s reliability and ecological validity.

 We executed model generation across three distinct phases.
 In phase one, we established baseline configurations for each study region by processing species occurrence data and research parameters, creating standardized input states for subsequent iterations.
-In phase two, we executed five independent iterations per region, maintaining fixed input parameters while allowing the LLM’s stochastic decision processes to generate natural variation in outputs.
+In phase two, we executed five independent iterations per region, maintaining fixed input parameters while allowing the LLM’s stochastic decision processes to generate variation in outputs.
 In phase three, we conducted detailed statistical analyses of both consistency across iterations and accuracy compared to expert-created matrices.

 For consistency assessment, we calculated group stability scores using Jaccard similarity coefficients between consecutive iterations and analyzed the coefficient of variation in diet proportions.
 For the accuracy assessment, we averaged the diet proportions of the five LLM-generated matrices and compared the resulting matrix with an expert-created matrix for the Great Australian Bight ecosystem (C. Bulman pers. comm.) that was used to inform (Fulton et al., 2018).